 Roger is of course still with us, see above, but Eddie Saxton died early on Christmas day in 2010.

-This photo is one of a series collated by Trevor Charnock which we will put on the website in the near future.
+The photo was taken by Brian Lawton, and is of course one of a series collated by Trevor Charnock which will all go on the website in the future.

-TOPIC 60 - LOCAL SONGWRITERS The Topic Folk Club will be 60 years old in autumn this year and is looking for songs to help celebrate the event.
+TOPIC 60 LOCAL SONGWRITERS The Topic Folk Club is 60 years old in autumn this year and is looking for songs to help celebrate the event.
 No rules, no prizes (apart from praise).
 Try out your “Topic Song” at a Singers' and Musicians' night, or collaborate and make a group effort.